benjaminion/upgrading-ethereum-book/src/book.md

 '66c419026fee8793be7fd0011b9db46b98a79f9c9b640e25317865c358f442db'
 ```

-A larger desired width of the binary tree can be provided as a parameter to `merkleize_chunks()`, and the list will be padded with zero chunks accordingly.
+A larger binary tree width can be provided as a parameter to `merkleize_chunks()`, and the list will be padded with zero chunks accordingly.
 This capability is used when dealing with lists and bitlists.

 ```python
 >>> merkleize_chunks([a]).hex()